User Guide

 Examples:

-will edit all displayed persons to have the phone “7773354”. -
+• mass edit p/7773354 will edit all displayed persons to have the phone “7773354”.

-will delete all displayed persons.- Contrast with
+• mass delete will delete all displayed persons.

-, which deletes all persons, whether displayed or not.
+• Contrast with clear, which deletes all persons, whether displayed or not.

 Undoing a command : undo